alan-turing-institute/prompto/README.md

 ├── .env
 ```

-The completed experiment file will contain the responses from the Gemini API for the specified model in each prompt in the input file in `data/output/gemini/DD-MM-YYYY-hh-mm-ss-completed-gemini.jsonl` where `DD-MM-YYYY-hh-mm-ss` is the timestamp of when the input file was created.
+The completed experiment file will contain the responses from the Gemini API for the specified model in each prompt in the input file in `data/output/gemini/DD-MM-YYYY-hh-mm-ss-completed-gemini.jsonl` where `DD-MM-YYYY-hh-mm-ss` is the timestamp of when the experiment file started to be processed.

 For a more detailed walkthrough on using `prompto` with the Gemini API, see the [`gemini` example](examples/gemini).